carpentries/instructor-training/_episodes/23-introductions.md

 > You have made it to the end of your workshop!
 Everyone is exhausted and their brains are full.
 You could cover more content... or you could use the last few
 > minutes in another way.
 >
-> In the etherpad, write down one thing you could do at the end of a workshop.
+> In the Etherpad, write down one thing you could do at the end of a workshop.
 What is the value of spending time on that thing?
-> If you have time after writing down your idea, read through the others in the etherpad.
+> If you have time after writing down your idea, read through the others in the Etherpad.
 If you have another idea that has not been written down yet, add it
 > to the list.
 >
 > This exercise will take about 5 minutes.